Homebrew/legacy-homebrew/README.md

 ## Features

-- *"Spark as a Service"*: Simple REST interface for all aspects of job, context management
+- *"Spark as a Service"*: Simple REST interface (including HTTPS) for all aspects of job, context management
 - Support for Spark SQL, Hive, Streaming Contexts/jobs and custom job contexts!
 See [Contexts](doc/contexts.md).
 - Supports sub-second low-latency jobs via long-running job contexts
 - Start and stop job contexts for RDD sharing and low-latency jobs; change resources on restart